AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 **Claim**: Given a set of items and the backpacks, it is possible to select them (by pointing) in a ___specific___ way that generates (near) optimal picking and placing sequence.

-**Multiple Knapsack Problem Decision Tree** Each iteration in Multiple Knapsack Problem consists of two decisions: `1)` item selection; `2)` backpack selection.
+**Multiple Knapsack Problem Decision Tree**: Each iteration in Multiple Knapsack Problem consists of two decisions: `1)` item selection; `2)` backpack selection.

-**Graphical representation of the decision tree**
+**Graphical representation of the decision tree**:
 ![decision_tree](./media/decision_tree.png)
 > Note: In this case Item 2 was selected during the first decision step.

 After selecting a specific item and placing it at a specific backpack the state of the problem changes, i.e., we have one less item to select and the capacity of the backpack is now different.
-Once the item is inserted it cannot be extracted, which means that selecting and placing a specific item during in the decision tree can yield sub-optimal results.
+Once the item is inserted it cannot be extracted, which means that selecting and placing a specific item during the decision tree can yield sub-optimal results.
 Hence, a careful selection and placement must be done throughout the whole process.

-**Goal of Double Pointer-Network**  The idea of Double Pointer-Network is to mimic this two decision process with two dedicated neural networks.
+**Goal of Double Pointer-Network**:  The idea of Double Pointer-Network is to mimic this two decision process with two dedicated neural networks.
 The first one will be responsible for selecting the item and the second one will be responsible for selecting the appropriate backpack for the item.

 Both networks are fed with the information about all the items that can be selected and the current state of the backpacks.
-This allows the Item selecting network to make the (item selection) decision based on the remaining items and the current state of the backpacks.
-Same thing happens with the Backpack selecting network whose decision is not only based on a current item but also on the knowledge about the remaining items that need to be inserted.
+This way both networks aware of the items and backpacks states.
+This allows the Item selecting network to make the (item selection) decision based on, not only the remaining items but also the current state of the backpacks.
+The same thing happens with the Backpack selecting network whose decision is not only based on a current item but also on the knowledge about the remaining items that need to be inserted.
+Since, the Item selector network will change the items state, the selected item is feed to the Backpack network (see link originated from Rule 1 in the following digram).

 Having knowledge about the remaining items allows the network to take less greedy decisions.
 This process kind of mimics the following idea: `I will place this specific item into this backpack _because_ I know that I still have to insert other items.
 Therefore, placing current item at this specific backpack will allow me (in the future) to pack the remaining items in a better way`.

 **The proposed architecture**
 ![detailed_arch](./media/detailed_arch.jpg)

-**Encoder Input** Represents the state of the backpacks and the items that can be picked.
+**Encoder Input**: Represents the state of the backpacks and the items that can be picked.

 ```bash
 array([